lambdaclass/concrete/ROADMAP.md

 Done when: the showcase set includes a serious security/crypto or protocol example with proof/evidence strong enough to anchor the public pitch.

-HMAC is tracked explicitly in Phase 0 because it is the active proof thread and the forcing example for source-contract obligation shape.
-This phase keeps the broader flagship pipeline after that exception: maintain graduated examples, deepen their theorem coverage, and add new examples only when they force a named surface or public claim.
+HMAC is complete and tracked in Phase 0 as the forcing example for source-contract and ProofKit obligation shape.
+This phase now maintains the graduated showcase, deepens theorem coverage where it strengthens public claims, and adds new examples only when they force a named surface or public claim.

-1. Maintain the four graduated flagships and keep their evidence bundles green:
+1. Maintain the five graduated flagships and keep their evidence bundles green:
-   `parse_validate`, `crypto_verify`, `fixed_capacity`, `constant_time_tag`.
+   `parse_validate`, `crypto_verify`, `fixed_capacity`, `constant_time_tag`,
+   and `hmac_sha256`.
 2. Add stretch theorem for `constant_time_tag`: full iff if tractable, or a clearly named stronger negative-direction theorem.
 3. Add stretch theorem for `fixed_capacity`: multi-iteration ring invariant or stronger push/search property.
 4. Add stretch theorem for `parse_validate`: success-path / failure-completeness
    theorem once proof ergonomics support it.
-5. Audit the next stronger real-crypto candidate: HMAC-SHA256 verification or Ed25519 verification subset.
+5. Audit the next stronger real-crypto candidate only if it forces a new public
+   claim: Ed25519 verification subset, AEAD, or a post-quantum primitive.
 6. Add only the ProofCore surface that candidate forces: shifts, bitand, u32 compound loops, rotations, byte-to-word packing, and multi-round invariants.
-7. For `hmac_sha256`, complete the final composition theorem:
-   `hmac_sha256_refines_spec`.
-The SHA-256 hash side is already proved through `sha256_hash_refines_spec`; HMAC should not add new proof infrastructure.
-8. Graduate `hmac_sha256` only after bar #2 is closed: update manifest, README/status text, release bundle, proof-status table, changelog, and roadmap notes.
-9. After `hmac_sha256` graduates, update the paper and website to use HMAC as the running example for source, spec, proof status, assumptions, oracle, limits, and trusted boundaries.
-Do not make HMAC the public center before the refinement claim is real.
+7. Keep `hmac_sha256` as the regression anchor for exact-extraction, spec-drift-tied refinement: source perturbations must make the registered proof stale, and ProofKit refactors must keep the 11 proof checks green.
+8. Keep the paper, website, README, and showcase manifest aligned with HMAC's actual claim: exact extracted source refines an independent SHA-256/HMAC spec under named assumptions and trusted backend boundaries.
+9. Use HMAC-derived proof patterns only after they move into ProofKit or an explicit example guide; do not let future flagships copy private `Sha256Refine` scaffolding as hidden infrastructure.
 10. Graduate one runtime-error-obligation flagship: parser/protocol example with no OOB/div-zero/overflow obligations discharged.
 11. Graduate one authority/capability flagship: a privilege-separated tool whose